vmx17/ProtoDraw-with-DirectN/README.md

 - currently, seems no fatal errors.

 ## known bug
-- on clicking center button, the mouse cursor does not junp into center of SwapChainPanel.
 - changing windows size does not invoke swap chain resize.
 Repeating resizing action fix this.

 ## issue